kurzgesagt-inanutshell/The-Night-Sky/README.md

 **Data:** The data in this repository belongs to the original authors of the data.
 Please use the references section to look up the original version.

-**Artwork:** The artwork included in this repository are shared under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).